opnfv/functest/docs/testing/user/userguide/reporting.rst

   * the maturity: if the percentage (scoring/target scoring * 100) is high, it
     means that all the tests are PASS
-  * the stability: as the number of iteration is included in the calculation, the pecentage can be high only if the scenario is run regularly (at least more than 4 iterations over the last 10 days in CI)
+  * the stability: as the number of iteration is included in the calculation, the percentage can be high only if the scenario is run regularly (at least more than 4 iterations over the last 10 days in CI)

 In any case, the scoring is used to give feedback to the other projects and